WarriorKnight/nodejs-training/README.md

     - If the name is not found, it will prompt you to check the entered name.
     - Use `svatky help` to display usage instructions.

+### 3. Web Scraper
+A script that scrapes product prices from a test e-commerce site and calculates total and average prices.

 ### 5. Globe Visitor Tracker
 A web application that tracks and visualizes visitor locations on a 3D globe.